 What is flu?

-Flu (short for influenza) is an infectious illness caused by the influenza.
+Flu (short for influenza) is an infectious illness caused by the influenza virus.
 It is especially common during the winter, although you can catch it all year round.
 It is spread mainly through coughs and sneezes, but you can also pick it up from simply being near someone who is infected or touching something they have been in contact with.
 This leads to a range of unpleasant flu symptoms.

 What are the symptoms of flu?